Copyright © 2006-2010 Davor Ocelic

 the ticket now.

-To actually use Kerberos, we need to install kerberized versions of the standard services.
+To actually use Kerberos, we need to install or configure versions of standard services that support Kerberos.

 Each service may support Kerberos authentication either by having native Kerberos support, or by delegating the authentication work to the PAM subsystem (and since all relevant services support PAM, this means it is possible to Kerberize all network services).